-Bert Frausen's research agenda focuses on interest representation and lobbying, as well as how policymakers can ensure the effective and inclusive engagement of societal stakeholders in public governance.
+Bert Fraussen's research agenda focuses on interest representation and lobbying, as well as how policymakers can ensure the effective and inclusive engagement of societal stakeholders in public governance.

 My research and teaching focuses on lobbying and interest representation.
 I study the internal organization and development of political organizations, such as interest groups and think tanks, and for instance analyze how these organizations change over time, the way in which they involve their members, or how they determine their policy agenda.
 At the same time, my research also examines the different ways in which interest groups and think tanks engage with policymakers in order to shape public policy.
 A key question here is how policymakers can ensure the inclusive and effective engagement of societal stakeholders in public governance.